 Early History of the Scavone family

-Another 189 words (14 lines of text) covering the years 157 and 1573 are included under the topic Early Scavone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Scavone research.
+Another 95 words (7 lines of text) covering the years 157 and 1573 are included under the topic Early Scavone History in all our PDF Extended History products and printed products wherever possible.

 Scavone Spelling Variations